 Rough Mechanical

 HVAC ductwork, mini-split line sets, ventilation.
-Many ADUs use ductless mini-splits, which simplifies this inspection.
+Most ADUs use ductless mini-splits, which simplifies this inspection.
+Verify your HVAC sub has the equipment operational before scheduling.

 8